Massachusetts music

 -- founded in 1786 and now the oldest choral society in the United States.
 Jones joined this society in 1871.
 In 1908 it was officially incorporated in the Commonwealth of Massachusetts as The Old Stoughton Musical Society (or OSMS).

 For the Stoughton Musical Society Centennial in 1886, Jones was the lead violinist and director of the orchestra.
-Also that year, he composed a special commemorative chorus for The Musical Society in Stoughton, a fuging tune in the style of 18th century New England music, and he titled it: "OLD STOUGHTON."
+Also that year, he composed a special commemorative chorus for The Musical Society in Stoughton, in the style of 18th century New England music, and he titled his chorus: "OLD STOUGHTON."

 Life Summary